Skip to content

 • VTBs are normal in SME deals — they close the gap between the bank and the buyer's down payment

-• Typically between 10-30% of the price — depending on the file, the structure, and the buyer's profile
+• Often between 10-30% of the price — depending on the file, the structure, and the buyer's profile

 • Five terms to negotiate — duration, rate, collateral, repayment, subordination

-• A VTB isn't mandatory — beyond 40%, question the balance of the structure
+• A VTB isn't mandatory — near 40% or more, question the balance of the structure

 Stay informed on M&A trends in Quebec — our quarterly newsletter.